srsudo/PICOSS/README.md

 $ python run_picos.py
 ```

-The main GUI window should appear, and data can be accessed.
+The main GUI window should appear, and data can be accessed normally.
 For detailed explanations and more
 examples about how to use PICOSS, please refer to the [tutorial](https://github.com/srsudo/PICOSS/tree/master/info/tutorials/howto.md)_